biozal/interview-memory-game-java/readme.md

 The program will have no interaction with the user; instead will use predefined data to check if, given the data provided, the game has the correct score.
 The program will have the following requirements:

-- It must be written in Java
+- The program must be written in Java
-- It must use JDK 11.0 or higher
+- The program must use JDK 11.0 or higher
-- It must be checked into a GitHub repository
+- The program must be checked into a GitHub repository
-- It must use Java programming best practices
+- The program must use Java programming best practices
-- It must take in the game data to run the simulation in JSON format from Couchbase Capella
+- The program must take in the game data to run the simulation in JSON format from disk.
-- It must calculate if the game score is correct based on the game data provided.
+- The program must calculate if the game score is correct based on the game data provided.
     - The program should first calculate if the board data is correct and there are matching pairs of letters provided.
-      If the board data is incorrect, the program will print out a message stating "The board data is incorrect"
+      - If the board data is incorrect, the program will print out a message stating "The board data is incorrect"
     - Next the program should calculate if the total score is correct based on the guesses data provided.
         - If the game data is correct, the program will print out a message stating "The game data is correct".
         - If the game data is incorrect the program will print out a message stating "The game data is incorrect."
-    - If some data is missing, the program will print out a message stating "Error in game data"
+    - If some guess data is missing, the program will print out a message stating "Error in game data"
     - If the program fails for any other reason, it should print out a message "The program has run into an error"
 - The program should **NOT** print anything else to the screen.

 ## Provided Game Data

-Our game will allow a grid of numbers of unlimited size, but it must be an even number (need pairs).
+Our game will allow a grid of numbers and should be limited to the amount provided by the board game data, but it must be an even number (need pairs).
 These numbers will represent the back of the playing cards.
 A letter starting with Z must be assigned to two random numbers in the grid.
 The letters need to go up in value until all the numbers in the grid have an assigned letter.
 If you run out of letters in the alphabet, you add the same letter and move up the alphabet again { ZZ, YY, XX … AA, ZZZ, YYY, XXX … AAA … }